Best instant access savings accounts UK 2022

 What are easy access savings accounts?

 Easy access accounts are straightforward savings accounts that let you deposit funds whenever you are able to, and withdraw them again when required (in most cases without penalty).
-For this reason, they can be an ideal place to stash rainy day funds that can be used in an emergency, such as a boiler breakdown or urgent car repairs.
+For this reason, they can be an ideal place to stash rainy day funds that can be used as part of an emergency fund, that can be used for things such as a boiler breakdown or urgent car repairs.
 Many easy access accounts only require a small deposit to open them, so you won’t necessarily need a large lump sum to get started.

 However, there are a few downsides.
 For a start, even the top-paying easy access savings accounts struggle to beat inflation these days, so don’t expect interest rates that will make your mouth water.
 Some accounts also come with a bonus rate that temporarily increases the rate you earn for around 12 months and after that time, the interest rate drops.
 It’s at this point you should start shopping around for a better account to switch to.